The Best Small Pickup Trucks of 2025

 Jeep Gladiator

-If the Honda Ridgeline is the most refined truck on our list, one could argue that the 2024 Jeep Gladiator covers the opposite end of the spectrum.
-It's like a Jeep Wrangler Unlimited with a bed instead of an enclosed rear cargo area.
+If the Honda Ridgeline is the most refined truck on our list, one could argue that the Jeep Gladiator covers the opposite end of the spectrum.
+It's essentially a Jeep Wrangler with a bed instead of an enclosed rear cargo area.

-Jeep offers the Gladiator in a wide variety of familiar trim levels and special-edition variants, ranging from the most basic Sport to the all-new Rubicon X. All examples include a crew-cab design with seating for up to five passengers, a five-foot bed, a soft or hard top, and is equipped with a standard 285 hp 3.6-liter V6 putting out 260 lb-ft of torque.
-A six-speed manual gearbox is standard, though most shoppers opt for a configuration that includes an eight-speed automatic.
-We expect a plug-in hybrid variant based on the Wrangler Unlimited 4xe to be added at some point.
+Jeep offers the Gladiator in a wide variety of configurations, ranging from the most basic $38,000 Sport to the $61,000 Rubicon X. All examples include a crew-cab design with seating for up to five passengers, a five-foot bed, a soft or hard top, and a 3.6-liter V6 putting out 285 hp and 260 lb-ft of torque.
+An eight-speed automatic gearbox is standard.
+The manual transmission is no longer available.

 2024 Nissan Frontier